zuangwang/localstepsize/README.md

 - Install [Mosek](https://www.mosek.com/) or other SDP solvers with a liscense.

 ## Test
+All required functions are defined in the PEP_SDP.jl file.
 You can run experiments in two ways:

 ### 1. From Julia REPL
 run "PEP_experiments.jl" in REPL